Our heritage includes the places, objects and stories that we have inherited from the past and want to protect for future generations.

 Aboriginal Cultural Heritage

 Environmental heritage is defined in the Heritage Act 1977 as those places, buildings, works, relics (including those recovered through archaeology), moveable objects and precincts that are of heritage significance.
-Environmental heritage can represent a community’s social heritage and its cultural development over time.
+Environmental heritage can also represent a community’s social heritage and its cultural development over time.

 Intangible Heritage or 'Living Heritage'

-Intangible heritage means the traditions inherited from our ancestors that are not tied to a physical place but are carried within a person or are perpetuated by a community.
+Intangible heritage is the traditions inherited from our ancestors that are not tied to a physical place but are carried within a person or are perpetuated by a community.
 They include social practices, festivities, stories, language, costume, food, dance, performing arts and the knowledge and skills to produce traditional crafts.